What's kickin' in partial tidal disruption events?: Physical model

-where $v_{\rm esc} = \sqrt{2\epsilon_{\star}}$ is the stellar escape speed.
-Here we dropped numerical factors, let $R_{\rm i} = r_{\rm t}$, $\epsilon_{\star} = GM_{\star}/R_{\star}$, and $T$ is time in units of $R_{\rm i}^{3/2}/\sqrt{GM_{\bullet}}$.
-In the next section we relax the one-dimensional assumption and also maintain the various factors, but this shows that the shift in energy is independent of $M_{\bullet}$, the kick velocity increases with time of core reformation as as $\propto T^{1/3}$, and is of the order the escape speed of the star.
+In the next section we relax the one-dimensional assumption and also maintain numerical factors, but this shows that the shift in energy is independent of $M_{\bullet}$, the kick velocity increases with time of core reformation as as $\propto T^{1/3}$, and is of the order the escape speed of the star.
 The normalizations of the core energy and kick velocity -- namely that they are comparable to the stellar binding energy and escape speed -- can also be immediately deduced from the fact that this effect comes in at the next-highest-order (than quadrupole) moment of the SMBH gravitational field \citep{metzger22b}, though the dependence on core reformation time (which correlates with core mass; see Section \ref{sec:core-mass}) obviously does not.